 - Know where fire alarms and portable extinguishers are located.

 - Know what immediate hazards might cause a fire or become dangerous in a fire (e.g., blocked halls, chemical storage, propped-open smoke and stairway doors).

-- Know who to call and keep the number near the phone: 911 (from a cell or off-campus phone); 9-911 (from a campus phone).
+- Know who to call and keep the number near the phone: 911 (from any phone on or off campus).

 - Know where exits are located.

 - Pull the fire alarm if one is available and start an orderly evacuation (even for small fires: a closed room can reach 1500 degrees within three minutes).